• Newsletters

 Similar Posts

-CPT 26200 describes the excision or curettage of a bone cyst or benign tumor of the metacarpal bones.
-This article will cover the description, procedure, qualifying circumstances, appropriate usage, documentation requirements, billing guidelines, historical information and billing examples.
-1. What is CPT Code 26200?
-CPT 26200 is used to describe the excision or curettage of…
+CPT 55801 describes the excision procedure on the prostate gland through an incision in the perineum.
+This article will cover the description, official description, procedure, qualifying circumstances, appropriate usage, documentation requirements, billing guidelines, historical information and billing examples.
+1. What is CPT Code 55801?
+CPT 55801 is used to describe a surgical excision procedure on…

 Leave a Reply Cancel reply